 How am I going to pay for it?
 See our Financial Assistance page for a list of USD and external scholarships.

-To inquire about using federal financial aid to help toward the expense of this program, contact the Office of Financial Aid as early as possible.
-NOTE: To be eligible for federal financial aid, you must be enrolled in a minimum of 6 credits during the summer.
+To inquire about using federal financial aid to help toward the expense of this program, contact the Office of Financial Aid as early as possible (non-USD students should contact the financial aid office at their home institution).
+NOTE: To be eligible for federal financial aid for this program, you must be enrolled in a minimum of 6 credits during the summer.

 Applications—including all required pre-decision materials and recommendations—must be submitted online by the deadline specified in the Dates/Deadlines section on this page.
 Incomplete applications cannot be considered.
 To start an application, click the Apply Now button on this page.
 If the Apply Now button does not appear, applications are either not open yet, or it is past the deadline.